bahrus/xtal-state/README.md

 ## Programmatic API

-To partake in usage of this state management solution without using these web components, you can get the window object containing the history.state:
+To partake in usage of this state management solution without using these web components, you can use the following api:

 ```JavaScript
 import {setState} from '../xtal-state-api.js';